Christmas Holidays Arrive Once Again

 I have finally decided to take a look around to see what magic would present itself and lo and behold!
 There is actually some out there to find.
 Some of the cheer harkens to the past, while some of it presents hope for the future, showing signs of perhaps far better to come.

 For example; what would the holiday season be without decorations?
 For time out of reckoning ornaments have been a part of the holiday season.
-When I looked around for decorations, I came across one's from Cafepress.
-They are from the past, but the images and messages alone were enough to perk me up.
+When I looked around for decorations, I came across some from the past.
+They maybe from the past, but the images and messages alone were enough to perk me up.
 The one I like the best reads, "You may not hear my words, but just look into my eyes and listen with your heart."
-You can find these ornaments at:

 Her first rule is perhaps one of the best.
 The rule states: